Exercise 5

 Step 4 - Modify your home page

 4.1) Modify your home page to include a link that goes to your exercise 5 page.
-Make sure your home page has a working link to each of your completed exercises
+Make sure your home page has a working link to each of your completed exercises, and that these links are coded as an HTML list.

-4.2) As always, your home page must contain links (either buttons or text links) to the HTML and CSS validators.
+4.3) As always, your home page must contain links (either buttons or text links) to the HTML and CSS validators.
 See How to Put HTML and CSS Validate Buttons on Your Page for information on how I want you to to do this.
+Make sure you use the code for HTML 5 (not XHTML 1.0 Strict nor HTML 4, for example).
 (Use the block of code on this page to make the button links or text links, so that clicking on the links automatically lets you know if the page validates or not.)

-4.3) Make sure your home page validates, with no errors, according to the W3C's online HTML Validator at http://validator.w3.org/.
-You can now easily do this by clicking on your validator button.
+4.4) Make sure the HTML on this page validates (using the HTML 5 Doctype) with no errors, according to the W3C's online HTML Validator at http://validator.w3.org/.
+You can easily do this by clicking on your HTML validator link.
 For more information, see How to Use the W3C HTML and CSS Validators for step-by-step directions.

-4.4) If you have used any CSS on your home page, make sure the CSS on this page validates, with no errors, according to the W3C's online CSS Validator at: http://jigsaw.w3.org/css-validator/validator-uri.html.
+4.5) Make sure the CSS on this page validates, with no errors, according to the W3C's online CSS Validator at: http://jigsaw.w3.org/css-validator/.
 You can easily do this by clicking on your CSS validator button.
 See the CSS section of How to Use the W3C HTML and CSS Validators for step-by-step directions.

 Step 5 - Submit the feedback form

 5.1) Submit the feedback form.
-To receive full credit for this exercise you must submit the feedback form before it expires.
-This exercise is due on 7/3/08.
-Allowing for a one-day grace period, the form will expire at the end of the day following the due date, which means the form for this exercise will expire at 12:00 AM on 07/05/08.
+To receive full credit for this exercise you must submit this feedback form before it expires.
+This exercise is due on .
+Allowing for a one-day grace period, the form will expire at the end of the day following the due date, which means the form for this exercise will expire at 12:00 AM on //.